blurry16/ESPlayersData/README.md

 ### main.py args

-There are only 2 args in there.
+There are only 2 args in there.gpy

 #### -u || --update || --upd </h4>